The AGD Foundation was established in 1972 to improve the oral health of the public and support the efforts of general dentists and the AGD.

 In Georgia, HB 684 was favorably reported by House Health and Human Services Committee.
 The legislation would authorize dental hygienists to provide care in designated “safety net” settings.
 The legislation is now before the Georgia House Rules Committee.
 The AGD will continue to provide updates on this legislation as developments arise.

 Thus far in 2016, the AGD is tracking a total of 131 bills.
-If you would like more information on legislative matters in your state, or are interested in carrying out advocacy on AGD issues, please contact us email@example.com or visit the AGD’s State Legislation page.
+If you would like more information on legislative matters in your state, or are interested in carrying out advocacy on AGD issues, please contact us at email@example.com or visit the AGD’s State Legislation page.